30 Minute Thai Lettuce Wraps Recipe

 Lastly, you can completely make the filling in advance and simply reheat it when you are ready to assemble the wraps.
 When you reheat the filling, make sure to taste it as the flavors may have mellowed and you might need an additional squeeze of lime or chili sauce.
 And now you have the easiest, tastiest, stress free appetizer EVER!

-What Should I serve with Thai Chicken Lettuce Wraps?
+What to serve with Thai Lettuce Wraps

 You can serve Thai Chicken Lettuce Wraps alone as an appetizer or with rice and/or Wonton Soup as a meal.